CCostaDev/CCostaDev/README.md

 - Currently learning Dutch
 - I love building things for myself
-- I don’t like coffee
+- I run on caffeine
 - **Hobbies**: gaming, anime, gym, and jumping into new project ideas

 <!--